Computing your first FK tables

 pineko see here (opens in a new tab)), one can

-.
+start computing FK tables.
 This requires three main steps:

 - Write the

-file for the wanted dataset and check if all the neededgrids
+yamlfile for the wanted dataset and check if all the neededgridsare in correct folder. - Compute the

-. - Compute the
+operator cardsand the relatedeko operators. - Compute the

-FK table
+FK table.

 1. Yaml file.